EXCEL/Student Support Services (SSS) is a federally-funded TRIO program designed to help students overcome academic, social, cultural,

 in EXCEL/SSS if you are already enrolled at, or have applied for admission

-to, Mineral Area College; need academic support; and meet one
+to, Mineral Area College; need academic support; and meet at least one

 of the following criteria: